mezbahDev/Project/README.md

 # Project
-this is the weather project, made by css, js, html. you can practice it.
+ther are some projects, made by css, js, html. you can practice it.

+or you can use it